awslabs/ec2-spot-workshops/content/amazon-ec2-spot-cicd-workshop/lab4.md

 2. Select the launch template with the Launch Template Name of **ECSLaunchTemplate**.
 Toward the bottom of the lower pane, expand the **Advanced details** section and click on the **View user data** link;
 3. Inspect the User Data defined in the Launch Template:
     1. First, the Instance ID needs is obtained by polling the instance metadata;
-    2. Once the Instance ID has been obtained, the user data script issues an EC2 descibe-instances call to obtain the Instance Lifecycle.
+    2. Once the Instance ID has been obtained, the user data script issues an EC2 describe-instances call to obtain the Instance Lifecycle.
 If the instance that this call refers to is a Spot instance, the Instance Lifecycle will be **spot**, otherwise it will be **null**;
     3. Finally, the ECS\_INSTANCE\_ATTRIBUTES configuration directive is added to the /etc/ecs/ecs.config file, defining the **lifecycle** custom attribute.
 When the user data has been processed, the ECS agent will start and register this custom variable with the ECS service.
 {{% /expand%}}